 The best thing about the course is that it follow project-based learning and you will build 10+ real world Web Development projects you can show off and add into your personal github repo.
 You'll also learn best practices to write clean, performant, and bug free code.

-The course is pretty complete and updated with ES6/ES7, which is what every web developer should learn in 2020.
+The course is pretty complete and updated with ES6/ES7, which is what every web developer should learn.
 Only thing is that the course is a bit more challenging (in my opinion) but again totally worth it

 You will learn about coding and debugging techniques, while also covering how to organize and structure your code using modules and functions.